CPD activities you can record

 - Examination process - for provincial or national certification processes or systems (such as setting the exam standards, being an examiner) can earn you 15 credits per year as an Examination Development activity.

-- Peer reviewing journal articles, reviewing research grant applications can earn you 15 credits per year as a Peer Assessment activity.
+- Peer reviewing journal articles, reviewing research grant applications can earn you 15 credits per year as a Peer Review activity.
 The 15 credits are eligible for your yearly contributions.

-- Creating assessment strategies or reviewing your peers or colleagues can earn you 15 credits per year as a Peer Assessment activity.
+- Creating assessment strategies or reviewing your peers or colleagues can earn you 15 credits per year as a Peer Review activity.
 The 15 credits are eligible for your yearly contributions.

 - Other Systems Learning Activities such as Patient Safety Initiatives, Quality of Care initiatives, Clinical Performance Standard Setting Activities, Assessments strategies for learners or education programs, can earn you 15 credits for the year.